kaushalbundel/pydenote/thinking.md

 - I would be using UV for pip, package management etc.
 - This will require additional learning curve
 - For storing tags, I would be using

+### Class Tags

+- UX: Before every file is created, the program should ask for the Tags to be submitted.
+The program will already have all the record of the tags available system wide (All the tags that were used till now)
+- If new tags needed then the user can enter the tags using comma separated values, the new tags will be added into the system repository.
+- The user should be able to view all the old tags that they have entered.

+Things Needed:

+- A file in which all tags are stored
+- A prompt asking for new tags after displaying the tag information
+  - Tag information: This will be a method
+  - prompt: This can be handled by the main program
+    - Tag saving: This can be a method
+    - Only unique tags to be stored, method to check the tags that are already there

+Problems:

+- How to access the file from every location?:
+  - By Hardcoding the file location.
+    - How can I do that?